 COVID-19 Travel Guidelines

-Updated March 19, 2020
+Updated June 30, 2020

-- USF continues to urge all university community members to defer personal travel, domestic and international, in light of the spread of COVID-19.
-This does not include travel of students who wish to return home.
+- USF continues to urge all university community members to consider personal travel, domestic and international, in light of the spread of COVID-19.
 Those who need to travel should take into account health considerations for themselves or their families that make exposure to COVID-19 a higher risk and should be aware that the situation is changing rapidly.
-In addition to evolving risk profiles, travel and entry restrictions can change at any time, creating travel interruptions, unanticipated delays, and the need for quarantines, all of which can affect the ability of students, faculty, and staff to return to campus or to their homes.
-All USF travelers are advised to regularly check the U. S. Centers for Disease Control and Prevention travelers’ health resources and U.S. State Department travel advisories for advice regarding their destination.
-Additional resources about travel support and insurance for faculty, staff, and students can be found on the myUSF resource page.
+Travelers should be prepared for interruptions, unanticipated delays, and the need to quarantine, and should follow the advice and directives of local authorities in the states and countries to which they are traveling.
+Questions about personal travel can be directed to Anastasia Vrachnos.